Disneyland On A Budget: 9 Tips To Save You Money

 • Disney t-shirts

 • Check out Walmart or Target to buy these in advance if you feel like you NEED to be wearing them in the park.
-This will help prevent you buying a shirt triple the cost when you’re there.
+This will help prevent you from buying a shirt triple the cost when you're there.
 Etsy also has tons of cute options for men, women, and kids.

 • Minnie Ears